 It also has compassionate faculty mentors who enjoy teaching and are authentically invested in residents’ training and well-being.

-Our resident-led Education Committee has implemented Academic Half Days as a project: “A New Dawn in the Internal Medicine Education Curriculum—A project by the residents, with the residents, for the residents.”
-The transition to this methodology eliminated the need for daily didactic lectures and gives residents protected learning time.
+Our resident-led Education Committee has implemented Academic Half Days as a project in 2019 entitled “A New Dawn in the Internal Medicine Education Curriculum – A project by the residents, with the residents, for the residents.”
+The transition to this methodology provides residents with protected learning time.
+Moreover, it eliminated the need for daily didactic lectures with lesser interruptions in clinical duties.
+This change also led to significant improvement in in-training exam and board scores.

-Our Academic Half Day is Wednesday afternoons following grand rounds.
-Academic Half Day curriculum includes our Core Curriculum, chief-resident-led small group sessions, interactive sessions with faculty, Journal Club, research, QI/PS and health care.
+Our Academic Half Day is Wednesday afternoons (1-4 pm) following grand rounds.
+Academic Half Day curriculum includes our Core Curriculum, Jeopardy, resident-led small group sessions, interactive sessions with faculty, Journal Club, research, quality improvement project, healthcare disparities, and wellness activities.